Trump endorses claim that McCabe was part of 'coup attempt'

 The president tweeted a quote from Fox News guest Dan Bongino alleging “an illegal coup attempt” against him, adding “true!”

-The message capped off a series of angry tweets Trump wrote on Monday about former acting FBI Director Andrew McCabe, who gave an explosive interview on 60 Minutes alleging that FBI Deputy Director Andrew Rosenstein repeatedly discussed using the 25th Amendment to remove the president from office.
+The message capped off a series of angry tweets Trump wrote on Monday about former acting FBI Director Andrew McCabe, who gave an explosive interview on CBS' "60 Minutes" on Sunday alleging that FBI Deputy Director Andrew Rosenstein repeatedly discussed using the 25th Amendment to remove the president from office.
 The 25th Amendment is the part of the Constitution that details succession if a president dies or becomes otherwise incapacitated.

 Debating Andrew McCabe's Rosenstein claimsFeb.
 18, 201916:18

-The conversations came in the chaotic days after FBI Director James Comey was fired, McCabe told CBS, as the FBI became increasingly convinced that the president was obstructing into the agency's investigation in Russian meddling in the U.S. election.
+The conversations came in the chaotic days after James Comey was fired as FBI director, McCabe told CBS, as the FBI became increasingly convinced that the president was obstructing into the agency's investigation in Russian meddling in the U.S. election.
 Rosenstein went as far to offer to wear a wire to the White House to gather information, McCabe said.
 (Officials have previously told NBC News Rosenstein made the remark sarcastically.)

 McCabe was later fired for lying to FBI investigators who were investigating a media leak, something McCabe said was well within the rights of his role to give.
 His latest media swing comes shortly before the release of a book about his time at the FBI.